How Common Are Arrests For Prostitution And Solicitation Of A Prostitute In The State Of California?

 “Any person who, knowing another person is a prostitute, lives or derives support or maintenance in whole or in part from the earnings or proceeds of the person’s prostitution.”

 It basically means that if you know someone is a prostitute and you derive support or maintenance even partially from that person’s act of prostitution, then you can be charged with pimping.
 Pandering is just another term used to describe the act.
 If one knows another person is a prostitute and they introduce a third person to them for the sole purpose of prostitution they can be charged with pandering.

-If you need information about California laws Regarding Prostitution And Solicitation Of A Prostitute, call the law offices of Arash Hashemi for a free initial consultation at (310) 894-8548 or contact us online and get the information and legal answers you’re seeking.
+If you need information about California laws Regarding Prostitution And Solicitation Of A Prostitute, call the law offices of Arash Hashemi for an initial consultation at (310) 448-1529 or contact us online and get the information and legal answers you’re seeking.